ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 ### Image variations

-Displaying image variations is not readily supported yet.
+Displaying image variations is not supported out of the box.

 You can work around this limitation by creating a template (based on [recommendations.html.twig](https://github.com/ibexa/personalization-client/blob/main/src/bundle/Resources/views/recommendations.html.twig)).